 We are grateful to all of our members, donors, and volunteers that have supported us throughout our closing.
-As of June 2, 2021, we are officially reopened to the public, with our Immigrants of Northport and East Northport exhibit opening on June 6.
+As of June 2, 2021, we are officially reopened to the public, and with the opening of our Immigrants of Northport and East Northport exhibit on June 6, we're so excited to get back into the swing of things.
 We're excited to have our doors open as we begin to schedule and plan events for the summer and beyond.

 Immigrants of Northport and East Northport Exhibit

-The Immigrants of Northport and East Northport exhibit will open on June 6th, celebrating the immigrants that helping build and continue to contribute to our community, highlighting immigrants from the past and present.
+The Immigrants of Northport and East Northport exhibit opened on June 6th, celebrating the immigrants that helping build and continue to contribute to our community, highlighting immigrants from the past and present.
+We were thrilled at the amount of familiar and new faces that came through our doors for the opening.
 The exhibit, marking our grand reopening since the start of the COVID-19 pandemic, will run for one year and feature people that took the risk to come to the land of opportunity, seeking freedom, prosperity, and happiness.

 The “Spirit of Northport and East Northport” Photo Contest